Program Schedule and Didactic Offerings

 PGY-3: Junior year

-- 2 months away rotation in Orlando with the only Pediatric Otolaryngology group in town
+- 2 months immersive away rotation in Cincinnati, OH, with Cincinnati Children's Hospital

 PGY-4: Senior year